Metaswitch/clearwater-readthedocs/Backups.md

 The backups are only stored locally - the resulting backup is stored in `/usr/share/clearwater/homestead/backup/backups/provisioning/<snapshot>`

-These should be copied off the homestead or homer node to a secure backup server.
+These should be copied off the node to a secure backup server.
 For example, from a remote location execute `scp -r ubuntu@<homestead node>:/usr/share/clearwater/homestead/backup/backups/provisioning/<snapshot> .`.

 ## Periodic Automated Local Backups

-Ellis, homestead and homer are all automatically configured to take daily backups, at midnight local time every night.
+Ellis, homestead, homer and memento are all automatically configured to take daily backups if you've installed them through chef, at midnight local time every night.

+If you want to turn this on, edit your crontab by running `sudo crontab -e` and add the following lines if not already present:

+*   `0 0 * * * /usr/share/clearwater/ellis/backup/do_backup.sh` on ellis
+*   `0 0 * * * /usr/share/clearwater/bin/do_backup.sh homestead_provisioning` and `5 0 * * * /usr/share/clearwater/bin/do_backup.sh homestead_cache` on homestead
+*   `0 0 * * * /usr/share/clearwater/bin/do_backup.sh homer` on homer
+*   `0 0 * * * /usr/share/clearwater/bin/do_backup.sh memento` on memento.

 These backups are stored locally, in the same locations as they would be generated for a manual backup.